 7. Project change management

 Every Project Manager knows that there would be a likelihood of changes in the project once the team gets on with the execution of the project.
-Many issues, risks, and delays may warrant a change in the project pertaining to the project scope, budget, or schedule.
-Monitoring these changes and creating a process for getting approval for these changes is termed change management and is crucial for a project's success because it helps in avoiding many issues.
+Many issues, risks, and delays may warrant a change in the project about the project scope, budget, or schedule.
+Monitoring these changes and creating a process for getting approval for these changes is termed change management and is crucial for a project's success because it helps avoid many issues.
 If the change management is not strong, the project may suffer from scope creep which would mean that the project may slowly go well beyond the guidelines initially set for the project.
 Therefore, a change management plan must be created.
 It is a document that specifies how the changes are to be handled.
 This will ensure that if a stakeholder or a Project Management team member demands or suggests a change, a change management process is ready to deal with it.
 If a change is not managed properly, it may result in the escalation of cost or may derail the schedule.

 8. Value delivery capabilities